thatsOven/custom-emulated-computer/README.md

 	 - PPD - 0x80
 - **Usage**: PP*
 ## JSR / Jump SubRoutine / 0x81
-- Jumps to a given memory address and pushes the next address to the stack:
+- Pushes the next address and the current general purpose registers' values to the stack and jumps to a given memory address:
 - **Usage**: JSR [address]
 ## RTS / ReTurn Subroutine / 0x82
-- Jumps to the last memory address saved into the stack:
+- Jumps to the last memory address saved into the stack and restores registers values from it:
 - **Usage**: RTS
 ## NE* / NEgate * / 0x83 - 0x88
 - Negates the value stored in a register. * indicates the register letter: